mlg-/bug-squishing/README.md

 **Some thoughts on problem decomposition and debugging.**

 ## Introduction
 Problem decomposition and debugging in Ruby are made more straightforward thanks to the very beautiful and developer-friendly syntax of the language, coupled with nice tools for inspecting issues during code execution [like Pry](http://pryrepl.org/).
-You may also find extensions to Pry like [Pry Nav](https://github.com/nixme/pry-nav) or [Pry Byebug](https://github.com/deivid-rodriguez/pry-byebug).
+You may also find extensions to Pry like [Pry Nav](https://github.com/nixme/pry-nav) or [Pry Byebug](https://github.com/deivid-rodriguez/pry-byebug) useful for particularly thorny issues.

 # Strategies for Problem Decomposition